uchicago-2025-capp30122/30122-project-treehuggers/milestones/milestone1.md

 ## Preliminary Project Plan

+1.
+2. Look at a predefined radius surrounding each residence (affordable housing) to calculate availability

 A short summary of what components of the project might be needed (e.g. data ingestion, cleaning/preparation, visualization).

 You might also begin to think about who will work on what.
 This can be very brief, and will almost certainly change by the next milestone.

 ## Questions

-A **numbered** list of questions for us to respond to.
+1. Do you know if it's possible to use Google Places API?
+Is it free?
+    - We may need some Google API to receive reviews of parks/public spaces
+2. Does the CS department fund/have resources to run our program on a server?